-The reality is that you’ll probably need some help implementing the software and learning how to use it, especially if you’re a growing businesses with multiple users and complex workflows.
+The reality is that you’ll probably need some help implementing the software and learning how to use it, especially if you’re a growing business with multiple users and complex workflows.

 The good news?
-Most vendors offer some form of training and support, ranging from online FAQs to large-scale implementation efforts.
+Most vendors offer some form of training and support, ranging from online FAQs to large-scale implementation assistance.

 When evaluating a vendor’s training and support options, consider the following:

-On-premise software is hosted and maintained locally, usually by a business’s IT department.
+On-premise software is hosted and maintained locally, usually by a businesses’ IT department.
 This deployment option lends itself to a greater degree of ownership—and therefore customization—making it an attractive method for established businesses with the resources to handle such an undertaking.
-On the flip side, this can delay implementation time, complicate critical software updates, and handcuff businesses craving future agility.
+On the flip side, this can delay implementation time, complicate critical software updates and other maintenance, and handcuff businesses craving future agility.

 Cloud-based deployment is hosted and maintained by the vendor or outsourced to a third party, and the system is typically accessible through any device with a web browser.
 Though less customizable, cloud-based software typically offers greater stability and security—especially for small businesses that lack the staff to manage data internally.
 And because it’s lighter than on-premise options, it usually takes less time to implement.